-- 1. DO NOT RE-WARM EXTREMITIES!
-If victim is no longer shivering, the torso must be rewarmed to avoid circulation of cold blood to the heart.
+1. DO NOT RE-WARM EXTREMITIES!
+If the victim is no longer shivering, the torso must be re-warmed to avoid circulation of cold blood to the heart.
 This can kill.
-Wrap the victim in a warm blanket and apply heat to under arms and groin area; wrap again in a separate blanket.
+Wrap the victim in a warm blanket and apply heat to the under arms and groin area; wrap again in a separate blanket.
 Wrap each arm and leg separately to prevent re-warming.
 Hot packs should not be placed directly on the victim.
-A thin layer should be used to protect the victim in a sleeping bag with a warm person. - i.
-The above is an extreme medical emergency condition that is best handled by calling 911 to obtain professional medical assistance. - 2.
-Administer artificial respiration and CPR if necessary.
-Always obtain medical assistance as soon as possible. - 3.
-Cold water emersion Be aware that in very cold water people have survived as long as one hour underwater.
-Recover a victim immediately and even though there may be no sign of life, administer CPR until medical assistance is obtained.
+A thin layer should be used to protect the victim in a sleeping bag with a warm person.

+i.
+The above is an extreme medical emergency condition that is best handled by calling 911 to obtain professional medical assistance.